opengeospatial/geoparquet/format-specs/geoparquet.md

 1. File metadata indicating things like the version of this specification used
 2. Column metadata with additional metadata for each geometry column

-These are both stored under a "geo" key in the parquet metadata.
+These are both stored under a "geo" key in the parquet metadata as a JSON-encoded UTF-8 string.

 ## File metadata